garbados/comdb/README.md

 [![NPM Version](https://img.shields.io/npm/v/comdb.svg?style=flat-square)](https://www.npmjs.com/package/comdb)
 [![JS Standard Style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat-square)](https://github.com/feross/standard)

-A [PouchDB](https://pouchdb.com/) plugin that transparently encrypts and decrypts its data so that when replicating, only encrypted data is sent, and encrypted data received is automatically decrypted.
+A [PouchDB](https://pouchdb.com/) plugin that transparently encrypts and decrypts its data so that only encrypted data is sent during replication, while encrypted data that you receive is automatically decrypted.

 As an example, here's what happens when you replicate data to a [CouchDB](https://couchdb.apache.org/) cluster: